-If your parish provides a Housing Allowance for your pastor and his/her family, this amount should be sufficient to provide adequate housing as well as care for the related expenses of utilities and upkeep.
-Your pastor may exclude the Housing Allowance from his/her taxable income up to the "fair rental value" of a furnished home plus utilities, to the extent that the allowance is actually expended for housing.
+If your parish provides a Housing Allowance for your pastor and family, this amount should be sufficient to provide adequate housing as well as care for the related expenses of utilities and upkeep.
+Your pastor may exclude the Housing Allowance from taxable income up to the "fair rental value" of a furnished home plus utilities, to the extent that the allowance is actually expended for housing (see IRS publications for limits on housing allowances).
 Expenses which qualify to be used for a Housing Allowance include payments on purchase, principal and interest payments on mortgages, taxes, utilities, maintenance, insurance, furnishings, landscaping, etc.